galeradan/numly/.github/ISSUE_TEMPLATE/1_Feature_proposal.md

 ---
-name: "💡 Feature Proposal"
+name: "\U0001F4A1 Feature Proposal"
-about: 'For ideas or feature requests'
+about: For ideas or feature requests
+title: ''
+labels: ''
+assignees: ''

 ---

 # Feature Proposal

 ## What